tompatulpan/TCI-Keyer/README.md

 ## Software Requirements

 - Python 3.8 or higher
-- Linux (Fedora, Ubuntu, or similar) - for USB HID support
+- Linux (Ubuntu, or similar) - for USB HID support
 - ExpertSDR3 with TCI protocol enabled
+- Windows should work, NOT tested yet.

 ## Installation